bblanchon/ArduinoStreamUtils/README.md

 Buffering read operations
 -------------------------

-Sometimes, you can greatly improve performance by reading many bytes at once.
+Sometimes, you can significantly improve performance by reading many bytes at once.
 For example, [according to SPIFFS's wiki](https://github.com/pellepl/spiffs/wiki/Performance-and-Optimizing#reading-files), it's much faster to read files in chunks of 64 bytes than reading them one byte at a time.

 ![ReadBufferingStream](examples/ReadBuffer/ReadBuffer.svg)